LucWeber/lucweber.github.io/_pages/about.md

 Recent News
 ---
-- *May 21th, 2024* - I accepted a position at [Fraunhofer IIS](https://www.iis.fraunhofer.de/en.html).
+<! --- *May 21th, 2024* - I accepted a position at [Fraunhofer IIS](https://www.iis.fraunhofer.de/en.html). -->
-- *May 16th, 2024* - Our paper for **Interpretability of Language Models via Task Spaces** got accepted at ACL 2024!
+- *May 16th, 2024* - Our paper **Interpretability of Language Models via Task Spaces** got accepted at ACL 2024!
 Pre-print will follow soon.
 - *May 3rd, 2024* - I successfully defended my PhD-thesis **Interpreting the Learning Dynamics of Language Models**.
 Thanks to the wonderful Dr. Raffaella Bernardi, Dr. Denis Paperno and Dr. Barbara Plank for serving on my defense committee!
-- *May 2nd, 2024* - Our paper for **tinyBenchmarks: evaluating LLMs with fewer examples** got accepted at ICML 2024!
+- *May 2nd, 2024* - Our paper  **tinyBenchmarks: evaluating LLMs with fewer examples** got accepted at ICML 2024!
 The data for efficient benchmarking of LLMs is available on 🤗 ([data](https://huggingface.co/tinyBenchmarks)).
 - *February 15th, 2024* - Our preprint for **tinyBenchmarks: evaluating LLMs with fewer examples** is out.
 The data for efficient benchmarking of LLMs is available on 🤗 (see [paper](https://arxiv.org/abs/2402.14992) \| [data](https://huggingface.co/tinyBenchmarks)).
 Happy Benchmarking!
 - *January 11th, 2024* - The ICL consistency data is now also available via huggingface's dataset hub (see [dataset](https://huggingface.co/datasets/LucasWeber/icl_consistency_test))
 - *December 7th, 2023* - '[Mind the instructions](https://aclanthology.org/2023.conll-1.20/)' received an hounorable mention (top 4 papers) at CONLL 2023.